🇳🇿 New Zealand

 Travel tips

-Environmental Respect: 'Leave No Trace' ethics crucial - Kiwis are passionate about conservation.
+Environmental Respect: 'Leave No Trace' ethics crucial - Kiwis are passionate about conservation, following sustainable travel principles that protect the country's pristine landscapes.
 Māori Culture: Learn basic Māori greetings, respect marae protocols.
 Driving: Narrow, winding roads take longer than expected - don't rush.
 Tipping: Not expected or practiced - good service is standard.
 BYOB: Many restaurants are BYO (Bring Your Own) alcohol.

 Cultural insights